slimjimwarrior/Python-Exam-TK-Wallace-BIO-539/README.md

   the files in this folder are :

-   Unit_test_for_count_observed_script_final - multiple test functions for counting observed substrings Unit_test_for_count_possible_script_final - multiple test functions for counting possible subtrings Unit_test_for_linguistic_complexity_final - multiple test functions for calculating lingusitic complexity of a string test_text, test_text_ATT, & singlecharacterstring - text files NEEDED to run the unit test for linguistic complexity. these need to be loaded in the same directory for the respective unit test to work.
+   Unit_test_for_count_observed_script_final - multiple test functions for counting observed substrings.
+   Unit_test_for_count_possible_script_final - multiple test functions for counting possible subtrings.
+   Unit_test_for_linguistic_complexity_final - multiple test functions for calculating lingusitic complexity of a string. test_text, test_text_ATT, & singlecharacterstring - text files NEEDED to run the unit test for linguistic complexity. these need to be loaded in the same directory for the respective unit test to work.

 ## Notes On Use